Running on Clean Electricity

 What is Community Choice Aggregation (CCA)?

 CCA is an alternative energy supply system that allows local governments to collectively buy energy, offering lower costs for consumers and greener energy supply opportunities.
-This has become a popular strategy throughout California with 25 CCAs serving the energy needs of more than 14 million customers in more than 200+ cities as of 2023. (source)
+This has become a popular strategy throughout California, with 25 CCAs serving the energy needs of more than 14 million customers in more than 200+ cities as of 2023. (source)

-Play 1.2 Increase Solar PV
+Play 1.2: Increase Local Solar Photovoltaics (PV)

 Our Targets

-Play 1.3 Increased Distributed Electricity Storage
+Play 1.3: Increase Distributed Electricity Storage

 Why is Storage Important?